 Most of the time asbestos poses very little risk to your health.
-The fibers are only a risk if they are released into the air and are inhaled.
+It is only a risk if you breathe in asbestos fibers that are released into the air.

-When large amounts of asbestos fibres are inhaled, they can become lodged in your lungs and remain there.
+When you inhale large amounts of asbestos fibres, they can become lodged in your lungs and remain there.
 This can cause scarring and inflammation.
-Regular or long periods of exposure to high concentrations of asbestos in the air can be harmful to your health.
+Regular or long periods of exposure to high levels of asbestos in the air can be harmful to your health.
 It could increase your risk of getting a variety of diseases such as:

 Many factors influence how exposure to asbestos will affect your health.
 Risk factors include:

-- the type, size and shape of asbestos fibers.
+- The type, size and shape of asbestos fibers you were exposed to

 Who is at risk of asbestos exposure?

-You are only at risk of asbestos exposure when the fibers are released into the air and breathed in.
+You are only at risk of asbestos exposure if you breathe in fibers released in the air.

 If your home was built before 1990, then you are more likely to have asbestos in your home.
 It could be in the insulation wrapped around your furnace ducts or pipes, as well as in your floor tiles and other areas.

-Asbestos only poses a potential health risk when it is disturbed, fraying or crumbling and fibers are released inthe air.
-Asbestos fibers that are enclosed behind walls, isolated in attics, bound tighly in an intact product, or kept away from the interior environment of a home or building poses little risk.
+Asbestos only poses a potential health risk when it is disturbed, fraying or crumbling, and when fibers are released in the air.
+Asbestos fibers that are enclosed behind walls, isolated in attics, bound tightly in an intact product, or kept away from the interior environment of a home or building poses little risk.

-Tests show that removing asbestos from older buildings can actually increase the risk of exposure and the quantity of asbestos fibres in the air if the proper precautions are not followed.
+Tests show that removing asbestos from older buildings can actually increase the risk of exposure and the number of asbestos fibres in the air if the proper precautions are not followed.